andycranston/ulfilters/README.md

 ### linefold

-Read two or more lines of std and output those lines joined together.
+Read two or more lines of stdin and output those lines joined together.

 ### linesafter